Revival Culture Questions

 8. Does our small group structure lend itself to God’s movement?
 Are we training our small group leaders to cooperate with God?
 Are we doing this in all our small group environments, from children to adults?

 9. Are we using all the “means of grace” God has ordained to usher in His presence?
 The Lord’s Table, baptism, preaching, singing, silence, confession, testimony, community, solemn assemblies, prayer, celebration—are we maximizing these moments?
-(Click here and here for help in using some of these tools.)

 10. Is the content we are feeding our people in every setting helping us develop a revival culture?